Why Are My Feet Sore?

 Choosing the Right Shoes

 It is important to choose footwear that provides support and is comfortable to avoid these health issues.
 Selecting shoes with features such as adequate cushioning and the right fit around the toe and under the arches is essential to maintain foot health and overall well-being.
+Opting for a well-designed women’s or men's cushioned shoe can provide the necessary support and comfort to keep feet happy.
 If you find yourself asking, "Why do the soles of my feet hurt," seek out shoes with a sole that understands the importance of arch support, breathability, and that little extra cushion.

 #2 Overuse and Strain